-Budget for 2018/19
+Budget for 2019/20

-The financial budget for 2018/19 was prepared by a combination of a top down modelling exercise and a bottom up build, with the two approaches being made to converge, as clarity around issues emerged.
+The financial budget for 2019/20 was prepared by a combination of a top down modelling exercise and a bottom up build, with the two approaches being made to converge, as clarity around issues emerged.

-The focus of the budget process was to focus on implementing and realising the benefits of a revised FE delivery model, combined with a further reduction in debt.
+The focus of the budget process was to implement and realise the benefits of a revised FE delivery model, combined with a further reduction in debt.